tranek/GASDocumentation/README.md

 #### 3.3.4 Responding to Attribute Changes
 To listen for when an attribute changes to update the UI or other gameplay, use `UAbilitySystemComponent::GetGameplayAttributeValueChangeDelegate(FGameplayAttribute Attribute)`.
 This function returns a delegate that you can bind to that will be automatically called whenever an `Attribute` changes.
 The delegate provides a `FOnAttributeChangeData` parameter with the `NewValue`, `OldValue`, and `FGameplayEffectModCallbackData`. **Note:** The `FGameplayEffectModCallbackData` will only be set on the server.

 The Sample Project binds to the attribute value changed delegates on the `GDPlayerState` to update the HUD and to respond to player death when health reaches zero.
 A custom Blueprint node that wraps this into an `ASyncTask` is included in the Sample Project.
 It is used in the `UI_HUD` UMG Widget to update the health, mana, and stamina values.
+This `AsyncTask` will live forever until manually called `EndTask()`, which we do in the UMG Widget's `Destruct` event.
 See `AsyncTaskAttributeChanged.h/cpp`.

 ![Listen for Attribute Change BP Node](https://github.com/tranek/GASDocumentation/raw/master/Images/attributechange.png)